 How To Choose A Vape Kit

-Whether you are looking for your very first e-cigarette, or you already vape and are looking to upgrade your kit, it's important to know the difference between the different types of vape kit.
+Whether you are choosing your very first e-cigarette or you already vape and are looking to upgrade your kit, it's a good idea to familiarise yourself with the various types of vape kit available.

 We've broken these down into the three main types of device below, with information on how they're constructed, who they are suited to and how to get started with them.
 But first, if you're completely new to vaping, here's a little background information on the world of vaping.

 As explained in further detail in our History of E Cigarettes article, electronic cigarettes (also known as e cigarettes, e cigs, vapes or vape kits) have probably been around for longer than you think.
 The first electronic cigarette was actually invented in 1963!

 Their popularity has increased hugely over the last few years with technology, devices and flavours rapidly advancing.
 With so many different vape devices now available and so many different terms used to describe them, it can be difficult to know where to start.